Links make the web go round

 What should a link look like?

 By what your link looks like I mean what your website’s visitor will see.
-Not the link itself– that horrible looking “http://www.example.com/blah” bit with its forward slashes, colons, dots, dashes, hash symbols, question marks and all manner of other nasties– but the nice readable link that hides the actual working link.
+Not the link itself – that horrible looking “https://www.example.com/blah” bit with its forward slashes, colons, dots, dashes, hash symbols, question marks and all manner of other nasties – but the nice readable link that hides the actual working link.

 So let’s start by covering what not to do: A link should never look like “click here” or something similar!